liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

 # Moving and Restoring Parent Entities

-What happens if you need to trash a parent entity, such as a parent wiki page, or trash an entity like a web content folder that aggregates web content articles?
-The fundamental logic for handling them is similar to handling single entities, but there are a few different aspects that must be considered.
+What happens if you need to trash a parent entity, such as a parent wiki page, or a web content folder full of articles?
+Don't sweat it.
+Moving parent entries to and from the Recycle Bin is similar to moving non-parent entries.

-For an exampel throughout this tutorial take a look at how the Jukebox portlet is able to move/restore albums to/from the Recycle Bin so you can translate that knowledge to container entities in your personal app.
+Albums, for example, in the [Jukebox portlet](https://github.com/liferay-labs/jukebox-portlet) are parent entities--they aggregate songs.
+And Jukebox portlet users can move/restore albums to/from the Recycle Bin.
+This tutorial uses code from the Jukebox portlet to demonstrate moving/restoring parent entities.
+You can translate the logic for your app's parent entities.

 ## Step 1: Mark Container Model Service Entities

-The first thing you'll need to do is define each container model as such in your service.
-To do this, open your app's `service.xml` file and add the `container-model="true"` attribute in the container entity's primary key `<column>` tag.
+First, define each container/parent model as such in your app's services.
+To do this, open your app's `service.xml` file and add the `container-model="true"` attribute setting in the container entity's primary key `column` element.

-For example, the Jukebox portlet's [service.xml](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/service.xml) file marks the album entity as a container model in its `albumId` column:
+For example, the Jukebox portlet's [`service.xml`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/service.xml) file marks the album entity as a container model in the following element:

     <column name="albumId" type="long" primary="true" container-model="true" />

-On running Service Builder for the portlet's service, with its newly designated container model entities, Service Builder generates several methods that can be used to obtain the child entities of each parent, or in the case of Jukebox, songs of each album.

-Service Builder generates `*Model.java`, `*ModelClp.java`, and `*ModelImpl.java`
-classes to implement the [ContainerModel](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/model/ContainerModel.html) interface.
+On running Service Builder, it generates methods you can use to obtain each parent entity's children.
+In the case of Jukebox, the album entity has songs as its child entities.
+Service Builder generates `-Model`, `-ModelClp`, and `-ModelImpl` classes to implement the [`ContainerModel`](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/model/ContainerModel.html) interface.
 These implementations enable the Recycle Bin framework to identify and use these models as container models.

-Next, you'll handle the child entities of the parent entity.
+Next, you'll handle the child entities.

 ## Step 2: Manage Children Entities

-Implementing the moving/restoring parent entities to/from the Recycle Bin is very similar to the process for single entities.
-However, because the parents hold child entities, the child entities must be accounted for.
+Because parent entities hold child entities, the child entities must be accounted for.
 The service method for moving a parent entry to the Recycle Bin must also move the parent's child entries to the Recycle Bin.
-Likewise, the service method for restoring a parent entry from the Recycle Bin must also restore the parent's child entries.
+The service method for restoring a parent entry from the Recycle Bin must also restore the parent's child entries.

-On moving a parent entity to the Recycle Bin, the following things must be done with each of its dependent entities:
+On moving a parent entry to the Recycle Bin, the following things must be done with each of its dependents:

 1. Update its status
 2. Add a trash version for it
 3. Turn off the visibility of its asset
 4. Reindex it

-For example, look at how Jukebox portlet's [AlbumLocalServiceImpl](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/AlbumLocalServiceImpl.java) class handles moving an album's songs to the Recycle Bin by calling a local convenience method `moveDependentsToTrash()`.
-Here's the source code for the `moveDependentsToTrash()` method:
+For example, look at how method `moveDependentsToTrash` from [`AlbumLocalServiceImpl`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/AlbumLocalServiceImpl.java) class handles moving an album's songs to the Recycle Bin.
+Here's the method's
+code:

 	protected void moveDependentsToTrash(List<Song> songs, long trashEntryId)
 		throws PortalException, SystemException {